Nationals vs. Cardinals Player Props Betting Odds

 |0

-- Jeimer Candelario has collected 66 hits with 21 doubles, two triples, eight home runs and 24 walks.
-He has driven in 30 runs with two stolen bases.
+- Luis Garcia has recorded 71 hits with nine doubles, three triples, five home runs and 14 walks.
+He has driven in 33 runs with three stolen bases.

-- Candelario heads into this game looking to extend his four-game hit streak.
-In his last five games he is hitting .400 with four doubles and a walk.
+- Garcia heads into this matchup looking to extend his six-game hit streak.
+In his last 10 outings he is batting .306 with a double, two triples, a walk and six RBI.

 |Opponent